MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboards.md

 |**Source**     |    The source of the parameter values: <ul><li>**Fixed values**: Manually introduced static filter values. </li><li>**Query**: Dynamically introduced values using a KQL query.  </li></ul>    |
 |**Add a “Select all” value**    |   Applicable only to single selection and multiple selection parameter types.
 Used to retrieve data for all the parameter values.      |

-## Add Query
+## Add tile

-**Add Query** uses Kusto query language snippets to retrieve data and render visuals.
-Each query can support a single visual.
+**Add tile** uses Kusto query language snippets to retrieve data and render visuals.
+Each tile/query can support a single visual.

-1. Select **Add Query** from the dashboard canvas or the top menu bar.
+1. Select **Add tile** from the dashboard canvas or the top menu bar.

     :::image type="content" source="media/adx-dashboards/empty-dashboard-new-query.png" alt-text="New query.":::